Skip to main content

 Once you set the OFT Mint Authority to null, you cannot change the OFT Mint Authority again.
 This enforces that tokens can only be minted when receiving a cross-chain transfer.

-In certain edge cases, for example if a receiver's addres is blacklisted, there will be no way to recover the funds on Solana, without either upgrading the OFT Program itself, or recovering the funds on the source chain using an exposed mint method.
+In certain edge cases, for example if a receiver's address is blacklisted, there will be no way to recover the funds on Solana, without either upgrading the OFT Program itself, or recovering the funds on the source chain using an exposed mint method.

 info